 Some of the links on this page are affiliate links.
 When you make a purchase through an affiliate link, I earn a commission at no cost to you.
 See my entire disclosure policy for all the boring details.

-food dessert.
-Then, I love baking cookies and getting out the tree.
 I love the mostly quiet mornings and evenings by a dimly lit tree reading my advent devotional.
 I like Christmas movies and music.
 I love the first snow.
 I love the cold outside and drinking hot chocolate inside.
 (Important note: I only like the cold through Christmas.
 And only when it’s above 20 degrees cold.
 Then, I strongly would prefer if spring came in January.)
 I love the extra time with family, thinking of fun stocking stuffers, and giving presents.

 Of course it’s not just gifts that add up.
 There’s parties, party attire, decorations, wrapping paper, etc… Whether you’re in debt or not, you too may be cutting costs at Christmas this year.
-Here are a few ideas to join in on the fun, but keep the fun from breaking the bank (or from running up a credit card bill you can’t afford.)
+Here are a few ideas to join in on the fun, but keep the fun from breaking the bank (or from running up a credit card bill you can’t afford).

 Make Food for Parties